petergoldstein/dalli/README.md

 The test suite requires memcached 1.4.3+ with SASL enabled (brew install memcached --enable-sasl ; mv /usr/bin/memcached /usr/bin/memcached.old).
 Currently only supports the PLAIN mechanism.

 Dalli has no runtime dependencies and never will.
-You can optionally install the 'kgio' gem to give Dalli a 20-30% performance boost.
+If you are using Ruby <2.3, you can optionally install the '[kgio](https://bogomips.org/kgio/)' gem to give Dalli a 20-30% performance boost.